Honduras–Japan relations: 1930s and 1940s

+By 1934, U.S. diplomatic sources noted that Japanese products had displaced American goods in a significant portion of the Honduran cotton textile market This already indicated the country's significant influence on the Honduran industry.
+At that time, Japan accounted for approximately 61.7% of Honduran imports of cotton products during that period.

-Honduras began to maintain formal diplomatic relations with the Empire of Japan in 1936, under the dictatorship of General Tiburcio Carias Andino after seeing interest in maintaining diplomatic relations with Axis powers.
+Due to this Japanese economic influence in the country that the Honduran Foreign Ministry began to maintain formal diplomatic relations with the Empire of Japan in 1935, under the dictatorship of General Tiburcio Carias Andino after seeing interest in maintaining diplomatic relations with countries which later became part of the Axis powers.
 After that, the Honduran dictator would send a letter to Emperor Hirohito, which would be delivered by the foreign minister of the empire, Hachiro Arita, as a sign of affection for the Japanese people.
 The letter would be answered by the emperor himself, which said the following:

 HIROHITO, by the grace of heaven, Emperor of Japan, placed on the throne eternally by the same dynasty, to his Excellency TIBURCIO CARIAS A., President of the Republic of Honduras.
 Great and good friend: with great pleasure we received your letter, dated April 20 of last year, by which your Excellency, pleases to announce to us that your Excellency pleases to announce to us that after revising the political constitution of the year 1924, the National Constituent Assembly has formed on March 28 last, the new constitution put into effect on April 15, 1936, and that in accordance with article 202 of the new Constitution, the presidential term of your Excellency that ends on January 1, 1936, will be valid until the end of the year.
 1943.
 In presenting to Your Excellency our congratulations on the prolongation of your high office, we are convinced that the ties of friendship that exist between our two countries will be strengthened, and we express our most sincere wishes for the good fortune of Your Excellency, as well as for the prosperity of your nation. (f) EMPEROR HIROHITO. (r) Hachiro Arita Minister of Foreign Affairs.
 Hayama, the second day of the ninth month of the eleventh year of Showa.